ivmfnal/metacat/docs/ui.rst

   - "namespace":"...", "name":"..."
   - "fid": "<file id>"

-_Specifing parents with list of string file ids instead of dictionaries is still possible, but deprecated._
+Specifing parents with list of string file ids instead of dictionaries is still possible, but *is deprecated*.

 You can get a sample of the JSON file: